DanielGlickmanTAU/summary_rogue_optimize/experiments/technical.md

+disable dropout made it clear that the model does not learn?

 too small learning rate caused it not to converge in reasonable time.

 non deterministic logits in training because of dropout